saxulum-legacy/saxulum-accessor/README.md

 ## Features

  * Contains a [accessor trait][1] which allows to register accessors
+ * Contains a [add accessor][2], which means you don't have to write simple adders anymore
- * Contains a [get accessor][2], which means you don't have to write simple getters anymore
+ * Contains a [get accessor][3], which means you don't have to write simple getters anymore
- * Contains a [is accessor][3], which means you don't have to write simple is anymore
+ * Contains a [is accessor][4], which means you don't have to write simple is anymore
+ * Contains a [remove accessor][5], which means you don't have to write simple removers anymore
- * Contains a [set accessor][4], which means you don't have to write simple setters anymore
+ * Contains a [set accessor][6], which means you don't have to write simple setters anymore

 ## Requirements